VPJPeltonen/Godot-Barbarian-Life/README.md

 # Godot-Barbarian-Life
 Godot scripts and nodes for android game Barbarian Life.
+Made for Godot 3.1.
 Currently theres just a playable web version at https://substandardshrimp.itch.io/barbarian-life

 ## (Drop Shadow)[Drop Shadow]
 Script for showing simple drop shadows for furniture without killing the performance on phone.